harshsingh32/harshsingh32/README.md

 3. [Recipe-Search-App](https://github.com/harshsingh32/Recipe-Search-App) is a **full stack web application** built using **React JS and the Edamam API**, where users can search for recipes by ingredient, meal type, or cuisine.

-4. [Sorting-Visualization-Tool](https://github.com/harshsingh32/Sorting-Visualization-Tool) is a web-based **sorting visualization tool** built using React JS, which allows to visualize how different sorting algorithms work.
+4. [Sorting-Visualization-Tool](https://github.com/harshsingh32/Sorting-Visualization-Tool) is a web-based **sorting visualization tool** built using React JS, which allows to visualize how different sorting algorithms.

 5. [FitTrack](https://github.com/harshsingh32/FitTrack) is a **full stack web application** that allows users to track their fitness progress, set fitness goals, and connect with other fitness enthusiast.